 Macaroons are a drop cookie made with coconut, sweetened condensed milk, whipped egg whites, salt, and extracts.

 Cook’s Note – Coconut Macaroons Recipe:

-- Sometimes I like to kick these cookies up a notch by dipping the bottoms in coconut!
+- Sometimes I like to kick these cookies up a notch by dipping the bottoms in chocolate!
 Here’s how: